FAIR2-for-research-software/Software_Lifecycle_Planning/episodes/SMP_for_research.md

 If you still want to create something from scratch while something already exists, always ask yourself: what would make people use my solution instead of the one that is already available?
 What addition does my software bring to the research community?

 When you have a good sense of what you want to create you must define what will be the data that will be used and output of the tool.
+It often happens that for a given domain some data standard are in use.
+Try to stick to these standards as much as you can and you will make your software more **interoperable** with other systems and **reusable** by others.

 ### Human and Technical ressouces